As more British Columbians choose low carbon transportation options, energy utilities are offering services to support this transition.

 BCUC's Role

-The BCUC reviews rate applications from public utilities that are offering public electric vehicle charging services, fleet electrification, and natural gas for transportation, in accordance with the Clean Energy Act, Greenhouse Gas Reduction Regulation, and Utilities Commission Act.
+The BCUC reviews rate applications from public utilities that offer public electric vehicle charging services, fleet electrification, and natural gas for transportation, in accordance with the Clean Energy Act, Greenhouse Gas Reduction Regulation, and Utilities Commission Act.

-Public utilities are permitted to invest in electric vehicle charging stations that meet criteria under section 5 of the Greenhouse Gas Reduction Regulation.
-The BCUC approved the following rates for public utilities’ electric vehicle fast charging service in British Columbia (BC).
+Public utilities are permitted to invest in electric vehicle (EV) charging stations that meet the criteria under section 5 of the Greenhouse Gas Reduction Regulation.
+The BCUC approved the following rates for public utilities’ EV charging service in BC, which vary by the charger’s power level in kilowatts (kW):

 2. Electric Fleet Charging